 Pressing the slider down allows metal leaves in the switch to make contact, which allows for the registration of a key.
 The spring restores the position of the slider and stem.

 This is how a traditional mechanical switch works, in simple terms.

 This unique mechanism of action has given the mechanical keyboard advantages over membrane keyboards.
 For years, the mechanical keyboard has been the go-to keyboard.
-The premium feel, the nice feedback, faster response time, and longer lifespan makes it great.
+The premium feel, nice feedback, faster response time, and longer lifespan make it great.
 As good as these features sound, traditional mechanical keyboards still have their flaws.